Copyright Smart Health Psychology. All rights reserved.

 What To Expect at Your First Appointment

-Before we meet in person, we will have a brief phone consultation and introduction.
-During this time, we will discuss your goals are for therapy and schedule a time for us to meet in person.
-At our first session, I will collect your completed Patient Information Form, and conduct an intake and develop a treatment plan together.
+Before we meet in person, we typically have a brief phone or email consultation to discuss your goals are for therapy and to schedule a time for us to meet in person.
+I will ask for you to complete the new Patient Information Form which I will collect when we meet.
+During our first meeting we will talk more in depth, collaboratively identify your needs and goals, and develop a treatment plan based on your needs.

 Fees and Payment

-The individual therapy hourly rate is $175 (per 45/ 50-minute session).
-Cash or check are accepted for payment at the time of service.
+My individual therapy hourly rate is $175 (per 45/ 50-minute session).
+Cash, check, or credit card are accepted for payment which is collected at the time of service.
 Please make checks payable to Marni Amsellem, Ph.D.

 While I do not directly bill third parties for reimbursement, I provide billing summaries and statements should you wish to file with your insurance company for out-of-network benefits.

-If it becomes impossible for you to keep an appointment, it is important that you call to cancel/ reschedule.
-Due to the policy of reserved appointment times, an appointment that you cannot keep must be canceled 24 hours before the appointment time.
-Should medical issues make it difficult to meet in person for a particular appointment, it may be possible to conduct the session over the telephone.
-Appointments that have not been properly canceled will be charged the regular session fee.
+If you become unable keep an appointment, please contact me.
+My policy is to maintain a 24 hour cancellation window.
+You must cancel an appointment that you cannot keep at least 24 hours before the appointment time.
+When challenges (e.g. illness, weather, etc.) prohibit meeting in person for your appointment, it may be possible to conduct the session over the telephone.
+Appointments that have not been canceled are subject to the regular session fee.

 In the event of an emergency, please dial 911, call your local crisis line, or proceed to an emergency room.
-My number is not reliable in the case of emergencies.
-While I will listen to voice mail regularly and usually respond to calls promptly when needed, I typically am not able to take phone calls as they come in.
+Contacting me directly is not reliable in the case of emergencies.

 To make an appointment/ for inquiries: